sjain882/AutoHotKey-Scripts/README.md

 # AHK v1

-### `Always On Top Toggle.ahk`

-- Toggle windows always on top with CTRL + Space.

-### `Always On Top Toggle & Error Autoaccept.ahk`

-- Toggle windows always on top with CTRL + Space, and auto click "Yes" on error classes.

 ### `Always On Top Toggle & Rename Autoaccept.ahk`

 - Same as above, but only auto click "Yes" on the confirmation that appears when changing a file's extension in Explorer.